TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 in such a way that: all the red points are connected to each other, all the blue points are connected to each other, and no two segments cross.

-As a bonus, try to think of a recipie or a set of instructions one could follow to do so.
+As a bonus, try to think of a recipe or a set of instructions one could follow to do so.

 Hint: Try using the 'trick' you discovered in @exercise_of_Points_in_Triangle.
 ]